TheNewStellW/vmware-operations-guide/content/Metrics/Chapter 2 - CPU Metrics/2.2.2-vm/_index.md

 Just like Ready, CoStop happens at the vCPU and not the VM level.
 When a VM vCPU experiences co-stop, it's because its sibling's vCPU experienced Ready.
 The sibling vCPU could be Run or still in Ready, but it was behind because it was unable to run.
 Since it's not CoStop, then it must be Ready.

 Guest OS is ***not aware*** of both CoStop and Ready.
 The vCPU freezes.
-“What happens to you when time is frozen?”[^3] is a great way to put it.
+"What happens to you when time is frozen?"[^3] is a great way to put it.
 As far as the Guest OS is concerned, time is frozen when it is not scheduled.
 Time jumps when it's scheduled again.

 The metric Guest OS CPU Usage isn't aware of stolen time.
 For this counter to be aware, its code has to be modified.
 If you know that Microsoft or Linux has modified this counter, let me know in which version they make the change.